 - 1/2 tsp freshly ground pepper

 - Preheat oven to 425 degrees.
 Line a large baking sheet with parchment paper.
-Add potatoes, a good drizzle of olive oil, chives, and a generous pinch of salt and pepper.
+Add cubed potatoes, a good drizzle of olive oil, chives, and a generous pinch of salt and pepper.
 Toss to coat and bake for 35-45 minutes (giving them a flip once or twice) until crispy and brown.

 - Meanwhile, sauté chopped onions over medium heat for 5 minutes, just until tender and translucent—not browned.
 Set aside.